TSVermeulen/Conceptual-Investigation-of-Alternative-Electric-Ducted-Fan-Architectures/Submodels/README.md

 # Conceptual Investigation of Alternative Electric Ducted Fan Architectures - Submodels

-This folder contains all submodels used to interface with the MTFLOW softwares.
+This folder contains all submodels used to interface with the MTFLOW software.